NOAA-Big-Data-Program/bdp-data-docs/nwm/README.md

-# NOAA National Water Model Reanalysis Model Data
+# NOAA National Water Model Retrospective Model Data

-In the field of Earth System Modeling, a reanalysis is a model simulation that joins modern modeling technologies and newer, more complete, datasets to obtain a better understanding of past environments.
-For example, in weather forecasting, it can be thought of as running a weather forecast model in the past.
-In such a scenario it could mean the running of a weather model for a period when no data existed in order to get a better understanding of the state of the weather from that period.
-This same type of historical run can be conducted for other types of models as well, including water models.
+In the field of Earth System Modeling, a retrospective simulation is a model run that joins modern modeling technologies and newer, more complete, datasets to obtain a better understanding of past environments.
+In the realm of weather and climate modeling, it could mean the running of a model for a period or location for which no weather observations existed in order to get a better understanding of the state of the weather.
+This same type of historical run can be conducted for other types of models as well, including hydrologic models.

-The NOAA National Water Model Reanalysis dataset contains input and output from multi-decade retrospective simulations.
-These simulations used observed rainfall as input and ingested other required meteorological input fields from a weather reanalysis dataset.
-The output frequency and fields available in this historical NWM dataset differ from those contained in the real-time forecast model.
+The NOAA National Water Model Retrospective dataset contains input and output from multi-decade historical simulations.
+These simulations used observed rainfall as input and ingested other required meteorological input fields from a weather reanalysis dataset (note that they did not assimilate stream gauge observations).
+The output frequency and fields available in this historical NWM dataset differ from those contained in the real-time NWM forecast model.
 One application of this dataset is to provide historical context to current near real-time streamflow, soil moisture and snowpack conditions.
-The reanalysis data can be used to infer flow frequencies and perform temporal analyses with hourly streamflow output and 3-hourly land surface output.
+The retrospective data can be used to infer flow frequencies and perform temporal analyses with hourly streamflow output and 3-hourly land surface output.
 This dataset can also be used in the development of end user applications which require a long baseline of data for system training or verification purposes.
 This dataset contains output from two retrospective simulations.
 Currently there are three versions of the dataset.
 Version 2.1 has all model output and forcing input fields available in the NetCDF format.
 All model output fields along with the precipitation forcing field are available in the Zarr format.

 Version 2.1 input and output files are available in both netcdf and zarr for the following data types: